 Asian dumplings are a staple weeknight meal in our house.
 While we could spend money going out, it actually takes less time to make them at home.
 The hardest part is shaping the dough and sealing the dumplings.
 With a bit of practice, our 2-year-old daughter has already learned to shape them.
 If she can do it, you’ve got this!

 We learned how to make our basic Asian dumplings from the book Asian Dumplings: Mastering Gyoza, Spring Rolls, Samosas, and More.
 Since shaping is the hardest part, this book was a huge help.
 It has dozens of close up pictures for every type of folding and shaping imaginable.
-You can see my full review here.

 Start by mixing the dough.
 The dough is simple, made with flour, water and a pinch of salt.
 It’s a very dry, stiff dough that doesn’t want to come together easily.
 The simplest method is to add the flour and salt into a food processor, and then drizzle the water in while it’s running.